bahrus/xtal-element/README.md

     <summary>Talking points</summary>

 1. Note that the class CounterMi is fairly library neutral.
 With the exception of extending class X, none of the logic within is library specific.
-2. For true library agnostic classes, use mixins.
+2. For true library agnostic classes, use [mix-ins](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#mix-ins).
 </details>